 “Thank you Madame Chairman for convening this timely hearing, and thank you to our witnesses for joining us today.
-The Clean Air Act requires EPA to partner with states to address air pollution, especially air pollution that crosses state borders.
-The Act ensures all states are good neighbors when it comes to clean air.

 “These protections are critical for my home state of Delaware because we are located at the end of what I call ‘America’s tailpipe.’
 This means other states’ dirty emissions from cars and power plants drift east into our state.
 This cross-state air pollution makes it impossible for Delaware to meet national health air pollution standards without the cooperation of upwind states and the EPA.

 “EPA Administrator Pruitt repeatedly insists that he is committed to cooperative federalism and that the EPA quote, ‘needs to work together with the states to achieve better outcomes.’
 However, like most things pertaining to this EPA Administrator, Pruitt says one thing, but does another when it comes to cooperative federalism.

 “Instead of working with states to create solutions, Pruitt’s EPA has made it harder for states, especially downwind states, to meet clean air goals.
 For example, Pruitt’s EPA has rejected requests from Northeast states to expand state coordination between upwind and downwind states to address regional ozone pollution.